kekyo/Epoxy/README.md

 });

 ```

+You can use `RegisterExplicit<TService>()` instead of `Register()`,
+to manage interfaces to which the `GlobalService` attribute has not been applied.
+(This is not a `GlobalService` specific problem,
+but a general problem that occurs when holding singleton instances in any DI container.)

+This is useful when you want to use an existing (unchangeable) interface type.

+#### Supplemental

 Existing libraries for dependency injection and dependency isolation
 (e.g. `DependencyService` class, Unity, MEF, etc.) have the following problems: